How We Use Agile in Our Workflow

 Analogies to Understand Agile Sprint Management

-- Cooking a Multi-Course Meal: Imagine you’re cooking a multi-course meal.
+- Cooking a Multi-Course Meal: Imagine you are cooking a multi-course meal.
 Instead of preparing everything at once, you focus on one dish at a time.
 You start with the appetizer, gather all the ingredients, cook it, and then taste it to see if it needs any adjustments.
 Once the appetizer is perfect, you move on to the main course, and so on.
-This way, you ensure each dish is of high quality and can make changes as needed based on feedback.
+This way, you make sure each dish is of high quality and can make changes as needed based on feedback.

 - Building a House: Think of building a house.
 Instead of trying to construct the entire house in one go, you break it down into smaller tasks.
 First, you lay the foundation, then build the walls, install the roof, and so on.
-After each phase, you inspect the work to ensure it’s done correctly and make any necessary adjustments.
+After each phase, you inspect the work to make sure it is done correctly and make any necessary adjustments.
 This approach helps you manage the project more effectively and ensures a sturdy, well-built house.

 Initiation